Context, Judgement, Deduction: Ceci n'est pas un topos

 \subsection{Predicative topoi}

-Predicative mathematics, say à la Brouwer, rejects the assumption of function spaces and powersets in foundations of mathematics.
-Thus, the category of sets we are used to work with, and on which the whole program of ETCS \cite{lawvere1964elementary,lawvere2005elementary} is built on, is inherently impredicative.
-As Awodey pointed out in his talk at the CT2021 in Genova, this bit of impredicativity is the trade off for a very algebraic approach to Set theory, so that its main features can be encoded in few axioms, as those in the definition of elementary topos.
+Under the name of \textit{predicative mathematics} goes a gradient of foundations that, at its extreme, rejects the assumption of function spaces and powersets.
+In this sense, the category of sets we are used to work with, and on which the whole program of ETCS \cite{lawvere1964elementary,lawvere2005elementary} is built on, is inherently impredicative.
+As Awodey pointed out in his talk at the CT2021 in Genova \cite{awoct}, this bit of impredicativity is the trade off for a very algebraic approach to set theory, so that its main features can be encoded in few axioms, as those in the definition of elementary topos.
 Yet, for a sufficiently topos-like predicative foundation, we can still reason in a way that is very similar to the case of an elementary topos, and provide a dtt whose judgement calculus is the internal logic of the \textit{predicative topos}.

-\begin{defn}[Virtual object] A presheaf $P: \mathsf{C}^\circ \to \text{Set}$ is virtually representable, or more simply a \textit{virtual object} if it preserves all limits that exist.
-A subobject $P \to \hirayo c$ of a representable that is a virtual object is called a virtual subobject of $c$. \end{defn}
+\begin{defn}[Virtual object] A presheaf $P: \ctg{C}\opp \to \catof{Set}$ is virtually representable, or more simply a \textit{virtual object} if it preserves all limits that exist.
+A subobject $P \to \hirayo c$ of a representable that is a virtual object is called a \textit{virtual subobject} of $c$. \end{defn}

 \begin{rem}[Freyd dust] Virtual objects will play a crucial role in our definition of predicative topos.
-Before proceeding with its definition we feel the need of putting a bit of context around the notion of virtual object.
-While the name itself, and in a sense the intuition that we have on them is somewhat original, the general idea is known to category theory since forever.
+Before we give it, though, we feel the need to put a bit of context around our virtual objects.
+While the name itself, and in a sense the intuition that we have on them, is somewhat original, the general idea has been known to category theorists since forever.
 If we ignore the solution set condition in the Adjoint Functor Theorem, then the Yoneda embedding yields an equivalence of categories Thus, virtual objects are a kind of \textit{Freyd dust} covering the image of the Yoneda embedding.
+These presheaves have almost indistinguishable properties with respect to a representable, and -- up to a size issue -- they are \textit{just} the image of the Yoneda embedding.
 This intuition sits at the core of the very recent \cite{brandenburg2021large}, and was already used from a technical point of view in \cite[6.4]{Makkaipare}. \end{rem}